okta/terraform-provider-okta/examples/okta_trusted_origin/README.md

 # okta_trusted_origin

-Represents a trusted origin and source for login, logout, and recovery operations.
+Represents a trusted origin and source for the login, logout, and recovery operations.
 [See here for more details](https://developer.okta.com/docs/api/resources/trusted-origins)